stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     export EDITOR="vim"

-To make Atom your default editor, use this line instead:
+To make Atom your default editor, use this line:

     export EDITOR="atom -w"

+To make Visual Studio Code your default editor, use this line instead:

+    export EDITOR="code -w"

 ## Customizing Your Text Editor ##